JulianSegunderaBass/JulianSegunderaBass/README.md

-### I'm a student from Asia Pacific College here in The Philippines 😄
+### I'm a graduating student from Asia Pacific College here in The Philippines 😄

-I enjoy the self-study experience as a Computer Science student.
-Be it a quick video on Youtube or a fully-fledged course path online; the apples don't fall too far from the tree we all know and love.
+I enjoy the self-study experience as a Computer Science student through online courses and certifications.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/julian-terry-bass-601434192/). 💬
+Find me on [LinkedIn](https://www.linkedin.com/in/julian-terry-bass-601434192/) and [HackerRank](https://www.hackerrank.com/julianterrybass). 💬

-Check out my [devChallenges](https://devchallenges.io/portfolio/JulianSegunderaBass) and [HackerRank](https://www.hackerrank.com/julianterrybass) profiles. 💻

 ---